thutahw/tp/docs/DeveloperGuide.md

 The sections below give more details of each component.

-### UI component
+### 3.2.
+UI component
+(Contributed by Li Jianhan)

+This segment will explain the structure and responsibilities of the `UI` component.

+#### 3.2.1.
+Structure
-![Structure of the UI Component](images/UiClassDiagram.png)
+![Structure of the UI Component](images/UiClassDiagram.png) Figure 3.
+Structure of the UI component

 **API** :
 [`Ui.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/Ui.java)

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class.

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.

-For example, the layout of the [`MainWindow`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/resources/view/MainWindow.fxml)
+The UI consists of a `MainWindow` that is made up of parts such as `PatientListPanel`, `CalendarPage` as shown in the *Class Diagram* above.
+All these, including the `MainWindow`, inherit from the abstract `UiPart` class.

+The `Page` is an abstract class that represents a page corresponding to each tab in the GUI.
+Each tab will display information on different features of Baymax.
+The following classes inherit from the `Page` abstract class:
+- Dashboard
+- PatientInfoPage
+- AppointmentInfoPage
+- CalendarPage
+- InfoPage

+#### 3.2.2.
+Responsibilities

 The `UI` component,

 * Executes user commands using the `Logic` component.
 * Listens for changes to `Model` data so that the UI can be updated with the modified data.

-### Logic component
+### 3.3.
+Logic component

 ![Structure of the Logic Component](images/LogicClassDiagram.png)